corsal2006/week1-personal-info/README.md

 # Personal Information Manager

+## 📌 Project Description
+This is my first Python project!
-This project is a simple Python program that stores and displays personal information.
+It's a program that stores and displays personal information in a clean and formatted way.
-It uses variables, user input, validation, and formatted output.

 ---

-## 🎯 Features

-✔ Stores static information (name, age, city, hobby)
+## 🧠 What I Learned
+- **Variables:** How to store different types of data
-✔ Takes user input for favorite food and color
+- **Input/Output:** Getting user input and showing results
-✔ Validates empty input
-✔ Calculates age in months
-✔ Nice formatted output
-✔ Welcome and goodbye messages
+- **String Formatting:** Using f-strings for clean output
+- **Error Handling:** Basic validation for user input

 ---

-## 🛠️ Requirements

-- Python 3.x

----

-## ▶️ How to Run
+## ▶️ How to Run This Program

-Open terminal and run:
+1. Make sure you have **Python installed**
+2. Open **Terminal / Command Prompt**
+3. Navigate to this project folder: